-Contracts can be an essential part of freelancing as a graphic designer, but when you’re starting out, it’s not always clear what you must include.
+Contracts can be an essential part of freelancing as a graphic designer, but when you’re starting out, it’s not always clear what you should include.

-Here’s a look at how established freelancers are conducting their businesses, how I’m currently dealing with potential clients, and a mention of some valuable graphic design contract resources.
+Here’s how established freelancers are conducting their businesses, how I’m dealing with potential clients, and some useful graphic design contract resources.

 How others deal with client contracts